Custom kittens

 return answer

-def handle_result(args: List[str], answer: str, target_window_id: int, boss: Boss) -> None:
+def handle_result(args: list[str], answer: str, target_window_id: int, boss: Boss) -> None:

 # get the kitty window into which to paste answer